NL33/electron-git/znext.md

 just like in terminal--you separately go into the directory from the terminal.
 Difference here--the doc is not already saved into that project.
 So just need a button to save the doc into the project.

 # Just Completed
-with menu right click can add a folder. just added that for project directory too.
+figured out how to send a folder to trash

 # Next

--delete a folder
--right click menu: only comes up on second click--fix that -I removed the "onblur" function because it was doing wierd things.
+-delete a folder or file: right click on item, have delete option, and delete. then update view -right click menu: only comes up on second click--fix that -I removed the "onblur" function because it was doing wierd things.
 Add it again: if creating a folder and click outside of entry window, window should go away
 -create doc (word, txt, md)